 Blogger: Agni & Amrita from Tale of 2 Backpackers

 Monsoon unravels a different landscape in India with green carpets sprawling across many parts of the country.
-Western ghats which stretch for more than 1600 kms is probably the most dense and greenest part, and a favourite with trekkers and nemophilists alike.
+Western ghats which stretch for more than 1600 km is probably the densest and greenest part and a favourite with trekkers and nemophilists alike.
 In the monsoons, Coorg in southern Karnataka offers some of the best trekking options in the Western Ghats.
-Tadiyandamol, near Kakkabe is one of the highest peaks in Karnataka and is a popular moderate trek with magnificent views and lush greenery all along.
+Tadiyandamol, near Kakkabe, is one of the highest peaks in Karnataka and is a popular moderate trek with magnificent views and lush greenery all along.
 Coorg is laced with expansive coffee plantations and the trek takes you past them to the towering hills nearby.

 How to reach